Auvergne-Rhône-Alpes France City Guides

 Don’t forget your travel insurance!

 Lyon is one of the best weekend getaways from Paris by train and a must-stop during any road trip from Paris to Nice.
 Wondering what to do in Lyon for a day, a weekend, or a longer stay?
-Here’s the list of the best things to do in Lyon, France, to get the most out of the city.
-This Lyon things-to-do list includes historical sites, cultural attractions, and some of France’s best vineyards.
+Here’s the list of the best places to visit in Lyon and Lyon attractions, to get the most out of the city.
+This Lyon places to visit list includes historical sites, cultural attractions, and some of France’s best vineyards.

 Spend two days in Lyon to cover the best places to visit in Lyon and get a good taste of what the city has to offer.
 Spend more time if you are willing to explore the city’s surroundings on day trips from Lyon.

-GOOD TO KNOW: While Paris is referred to as “La Ville Lumière” (City of Light), Lyon is also known as “La Ville des Lumières” (the City of Lights) because of the famous winter festival Fête des Lumières, Lyon’s Festival of Lights.
+GOOD TO KNOW: While Paris is referred to as “La Ville Lumière” (City of Light), Lyon is also known as “La Ville des Lumières” (the City of Lights) because of the Fête des Lumières, Lyon’s famous Festival of Lights.

 Notre Dame de Fourbière